The Thing (1982 film): Casting

-Kurt Russell was involved in the production before being cast, helping Carpenter develop his ideas.
+Anita Dann served as casting director.
+Kurt Russell had worked with Carpenter twice before and was involved in the production before being cast, helping Carpenter develop his ideas.
 Russell was the last actor to be cast, in June 1981, by which point second unit filming was starting in Juneau, Alaska.
-Carpenter had worked with Russell twice before but wanted to keep his options open.
-Discussions with the studio involved using actors Christopher Walken, Jeff Bridges, or Nick Nolte, who were either unavailable or declined, and Sam Shepard, who showed interest but was never pursued.
-Tom Atkins and Jack Thompson were strong early and late contenders for the role of MacReady, but the decision was made to go with Russell.
-In part, Carpenter cited the practicality of choosing someone he had found reliable before, and who would not balk at the difficult filming conditions.
-It took Russell about a year to grow his hair and beard out for the role.
-At various points, the producers met with Brian Dennehy, Kris Kristofferson, John Heard, Ed Harris, Tom Berenger, Jack Thompson, Scott Glenn, Fred Ward, Peter Coyote, Tom Atkins, and Tim McIntire.
+Carpenter wanted to keep his options open for the lead R. J. MacReady, and discussions with the studio considered Christopher Walken, Jeff Bridges, and Nick Nolte, who were either unavailable or declined, and Sam Shepard, who showed interest but was never pursued.
+Tom Atkins and Jack Thompson were strong early and late contenders for the role of MacReady but Russell got the part.
+In part, Carpenter cited the practicality of choosing someone he had found reliable before, and who would not baulk at the difficult filming conditions.
+It took Russell about a year to grow his hair and beard for the role.
+At various points, the producers also met with Brian Dennehy, Kris Kristofferson, John Heard, Ed Harris, Tom Berenger, Jack Thompson, Scott Glenn, Fred Ward, Peter Coyote, Tom Atkins, and Tim McIntire.
 Some passed on the idea of starring in a monster film, while Dennehy became the choice to play Copper.
 Each actor was to be paid $50,000, but after the more-established Russell was cast, his salary increased to $400,000.

-Geoffrey Holder, Carl Weathers, and Bernie Casey were considered for the role of Childs, and Carpenter also looked at Isaac Hayes, having worked with him on Escape from New York.
+Geoffrey Holder, Carl Weathers, and Bernie Casey were considered for the role of mechanic Childs, and Carpenter also looked at Isaac Hayes, having worked with him on Escape from New York.
 Ernie Hudson was the front-runner and was almost cast until they met with Keith David.
 The Thing was David's first significant film role, and coming from a theater background, he had to learn on set how to hold himself back and not show every emotion his character was feeling, with guidance from Richard Masur and Donald Moffat in particular.
-Masur and David discussed their characters in rehearsals and decided that they would not like each other.
-For Blair, the team chose the then-unknown Wilford Brimley, as they wanted an everyman whose absence would not be questioned by the audience until the appropriate time.
-The intent with the character was to have him become infected early in the film but offscreen, so that his status would be unknown to the audience, concealing his intentions.
+Masur (dog handler Clark) and David discussed their characters in rehearsals and decided that they would not like each other.
+For senior biologist Blair, the team chose the unknown Wilford Brimley, as they wanted an everyman whose absence would not be questioned by the audience too soon.
+The intent with the character was to have him become infected early in the film but offscreen, so that the audience would not know, concealing his intentions.
 Carpenter wanted to cast Donald Pleasence, but it was decided that he was too recognizable to accommodate the role.
-T. K. Carter was cast as Nauls, but comedian Franklyn Ajaye also came in to read for the role.
+T. K. Carter was cast as the station's cook Nauls but the comedian, Franklyn Ajaye, also came in to read for the role.
 Instead, he delivered a lengthy speech about the character being a stereotype, after which the meeting ended.